justincormack/cloudatomiclab/content/noise-capabilities.md

 them, improving security.
 It also fits much better in a capabilities world, and is simpler as there is only one type of key, rather than having two types and complex key management.

-Noise also supports an additional pre shared symmetric key which both parties must know in addition to the asymetric keys.
-You could use this as an additional access gateway, to define a domain of communication, if you think the capabilities might leak.
-I don't thimkk this helps much as if the capabilities can leak the pre shared key can leak too.
-It could make sense for defining isolated systems that cannot communicate though; the main purpose is post quantum crypto resistence though.

 ## Summary